-- Be a U.S. citizen or eligible noncitizen. - Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov; March 2, is the priority deadline. - Be accepted for admission to the University as a regular, degree-seeking student.
-Non-degree students are ineligible for financial assistance. - Be enrolled in good standing with at least half-time status (for federal and state aid, full-time for institutional aid). - Maintain satisfactory academic progress; see criteria later in this section. - Be registered with Selective Service, if you are a male (Male U.S. citizens and male immigrants, who are 18 through 25, are required to register with Selective Service). - Sign the certification statement on the FAFSA stating that: You are not in default on a federal student loan and do not owe money on a federal student grant and you will use federal student aid only for educational purposes.
+- Be a U.S. citizen or eligible noncitizen - Be a high school graduate or meet one of the ability to benefit alternatives (see section below) - Complete the Free Application for Federal Student Aid (FAFSA) at fafsa.gov; March 2nd is the priority deadline each year. - Be accepted for admission to the University as a regular, degree-seeking student in an eligible program (see above section) - · Be enrolled and in good academic standing - Maintain satisfactory academic progress (see criteria later in this section) - Be registered with Selective Service if you are a male (Male U.S. citizens and male immigrants, who are 18 through 25, are required to register with Selective Service). - Not be in default on a federal student loan and not owe money on a federal student grant and will use federal student aid only for educational purposes.